wp-plugins/advanced-invisible-anti-spam/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Block bots without making your users fill out captchas.
-Cache Friendly solution with rotating keys!
+Cache-Friendly solution with rotating keys!
+Blocks comment and registration spam.
 Activate and done!

 == Description ==

 Anti-Spam solutions that require your users to fill out captcha's are frustrating for actual humans, and not that great at stopping bots.

-This solution works automatically without any user configuration, and puts no additional burden on your users to submit comments.
+This solution works automatically without any user configuration, and puts no additional burden on your users.
+After activation this plugin will go to work stopping both comment spam, and spam bot registration.

 Key features: